D0N-B0T/scripts/README.md

-# scripts
-Scripts i use for bugbounty
+# Scripts i use while recon.